 String Theory

 Syllabus:

-Gauge Theory: Fibre-bundle geometry; Yang-Mills theory and Yang-Mills-Higgs theory; Chern-Simons theory; Self-dual Yang-Mills equations, BPS equations and gauge theory.
+Gauge Theory: Fibre-bundle geometry; Yang-Mills theory and Yang-Mills-Higgs theory; Chern-Simons theory; Self-dual Yang-Mills equations, BPS equations.

 BRST and BV: First and second class constraints, quantization of constrained systems; BRST symmetry, ghosts and Koszul-Tate differential; Feynman integral, antifield formalism and BV.

-Anomalies: Fermions, classical symmetries, quantums symmetries and the axial current; Fujikawa method; Index theorem; Non-perturbative considerations, anomalies and BRST; Global anomalies.
+Anomalies: Fermions, classical and quantum symmetries; Fujikawa method; Index theorem; Global anomalies.

-Monopoles: Solitons, semi-classical methods and collective coordinates; Topological conservation laws; The 't Hooft-Polyakov monopole; Moduli spaces, scattering, Nahm transform and the spectral curve.
+Monopoles: Solitons, semi-classical methods; Topological conservation laws; The 't Hooft-Polyakov monopole; Moduli spaces, scattering, Nahm transform and the spectral curve.

-Instantons: Tunnel effect, gauge theory and θ-vacua; Topology and boundary conditions; Moduli spaces, ADHM construction and holomorphic vector bundles; Divergent series and Borel summability.
+Instantons: Tunnel effect, gauge theory and θ-vacua; Moduli spaces, ADHM construction; Divergent series and Borel summability.

+String Theory